 Our emphasis on transferable skills such as presentation and research techniques, and communication across linguistic and cultural boundaries, ensures that our graduate profile fits the expectations of prospective employers.

-Business management and language graduates from the University of Surrey have gone into a wide range of careers.
-Some examples of companies in which our graduates have found employment in recent years include:
+Our business management and language graduates have gone into a wide range of careers.
+Some examples of companies in which our recent graduates have found employment include: